sebitir3/OOP-Investment-ePortfolio/README.txt

             and set file to write to as default.txt ✔

 5) IMPROVEMENTS TO DO:

-For later versions, simplify add UI to help user experience with the program; terminal has its visual limitations; use java GUI

 Bigger picture: investment price information could be pulled from a database of prices to allow for automatic and periodic price changes so the user can save time when calculating the gain on their investments.